Legally reviewed by:

-These losses are known as “non-economic losses.”
+These losses are known as “non-economic losses” or “noneconomic damage.”
 While they do not have an assigned dollar value, you can still include them in a civil complaint.
 Our attorneys at Setareh Law can present proof of their value and help you win the financial support you need to fully recover from your personal injury incident.

 Economic Versus Non-Economic Losses

 Injured parties have to contend with two kinds of losses after their accidents.
 Economic losses are losses that come with bills.
-These can include the cost of medical treatment or essential home care aids.
+These can include the cost of medical treatment, medical bills, lost wages, or essential home care aids.
+Future medical expenses, which cover ongoing treatment and care, are also considered economic losses.
 Non-economic losses, comparatively, are more difficult to assign value to.
 These losses can include pain and suffering, emotional distress, and the effect of an accident on your mental health.

 Common Non-Economic Losses

 As mentioned, pain and suffering, emotional distress, and stress are some of the most common non-economic losses to appear in post-accident civil claims.
+Individuals who have suffered injuries often experience pain and suffering, emotional distress, and stress as common non-economic losses.
 Others can include:

 • Inconvenience